Quick Quiz: Is It Cold or Allergies?

 Published Aug 23, 2021

-If you have a runny nose and congestion or you sneeze and cough continuously, your initial thought maybe that you have caught a cold.
-Nevertheless, they are also symptoms of allergies.
+If you have a runny nose and congestion or you sneeze and cough continuously, your initial thought might be that you have caught a cold.
+But they can also be symptoms of allergies.

 By understanding the distinctions between allergies and colds, you can quickly locate the appropriate means of relief.
 Here is a quick cold or allergies quiz that may help you know what you really have.

 A cold often referred to as “the common cold,” is caused by a virus.
 Colds are caused by a variety of different viruses.
 While the symptoms and intensity of colds vary, they all share some basic characteristics.